Published : Sunday, December 22, 2019 | 1:21 AM

 Laura Farber is the third woman and the first Latina to be named president of the Tournament of Roses.
 With her she brings a new focus on the contributions Latin and Hispanic people have made to Pasadena — and to America.

-The Valley Hunt Club, an exclusive social club formed by an elite group of new arrivals to Pasadena around 1888, launched the first Tournament of Roses in 1890 as a floral parade held before various sporting events at what was then Sportsman’s Park on Walnut Street east of Los Robles Avenue.
+The first Tournament of Roses in 1890 was produced by The Valley Hunt Club, the exclusive social club formed by elite, new arrivals to Pasadena in 1888.
+It was a floral parade held before sporting events at what was then Sportsman’s Park on Walnut Street east of Los Robles Avenue.

 “Let’s hold a festival to tell people about paradise,” Holder said.

-During the parade, members of the club decorated their horse-drawn carriages with freshly-picked flowers and paraded on Colorado Blvd. to the tournament grounds.
+The fresh flowers adorned horse-drawn carriages which paraded down Colorado Boulevard to the tournament grounds.
 The members led their greyhounds on leashes, and boys and girls followed behind on their ponies.

-The first Tournament was a success with 250 spectators, which included a large number of guests staying at the Raymond Hotel.
+With 250 spectators, the first Tournament was considered a success and a large number of guests stayed at the Raymond Hotel.

 After the parade, club members and their families played foot races, polo, and a game of tug-of-war that attracted about 2,000.
 Seeing the scores of flowers on display in the parade and throughout the games, Professor Holder decided to suggest the name “Tournament of Roses.”